rvaradhan/Resilience/README.md

 # Resilience
-R Codes for the Biostatistics (2023) paper on identifying predictors of resilience
+R Codes for the Biostatistics (2023) paper on identifying predictors of resilience.

 Reference for the manuscript: